smg478/Kaggle-CdiscountsImageClassificationChallenge/README.md

 models_cdis.py contains all the model architecture definitions.

 ### Test and submit

+Place trained weights in to the 'weights' folder.

 Run python pred_avg_product.py to make average predictions of a product which contains 1-4 images.